Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Lastly, it’s using quality content that you already have, saving you time on content creation without sacrificing content quality.”

 Jesse Teske of JCT Growth explains: “I often see websites publish the same content after a few years.
-The content than cannibalizes other content which causes rankings and traffics to erode.
+The content then cannibalizes other content, which causes rankings and traffics to erode.
 Merging and refreshing the content often results in significant gains.”

 In fact, this could help meet Kevin Dhimitri‘s advice to “bring them up to a minimum of 500 words, if the blog post isn’t already.
 In so many of the new projects I take on, we find old blog posts that are only around 100 words and lack any SEO whatsoever.
 It’s best to add content to them so that it ranks for more keywords and avoids being flagged as low-quality content.”